The Power of Somatic Experiencing®: The Missing Puzzle Piece to Trauma Recovery

 Now let’s explore an example of the threat response cycle in everyday life:

 You’re driving, singing along to your favorite song, feeling present and at ease (neutral).
 You suddenly hear sirens and realize there are flashing lights coming up fast in your rear-view.
 You look down at the dashboard.
 You’re speeding.
 You panic as the possibility that you could get pulled over hits you.
 You quickly shut off the music, you grip both hands on the wheel, you’re now sweating, you feel heat, your heart’s racing, your eyes narrowly focus on the rearview mirror (activation).
 You start to make your way to the shoulder as the car slows down.
 Now on the side of the road, you hold your breath as the police car flies past you.
 You let out a loud and relieving “AGHHH, THANK GOD!” followed by a brief moment to literally shake if off through your hands and limbs.
 You might even laugh and let out an audible “WHEW.”
-You take a few deep breaths (Mobilization).
-After you’ve oriented back to the present moment, you creep back onto the road and slowly return to a state of ease—heart slowing, body temperature cooling, relaxed muscles, music back on (de-activation).
+You take a few deep breaths (mobilization).
+After you’ve oriented back to the present moment, you creep back onto the road and slowly return to a state of ease—heart slowing, body temperature cooling, relaxed muscles, music back on (deactivation).

-This is a beautiful example of your systems natural ability to pendulate between activation (triggered) and de-activation (not triggered).
-The problems exist when the experience is something that either feels like too soon, too fast, or too much–which then overwhelms the nervous system, causing us to get stuck in the Activation and Mobilization stage.
+This is a beautiful example of your system's natural ability to pendulate between activation (triggered) and deactivation (not triggered).
+The problems exist when the experience is something that either feels like too soon, too fast, or too much—which then overwhelms the nervous system, causing us to get stuck in the activation and mobilization stage.

-It all took a turn in 2011, when a few weeks after my perpetrators sentencing hearing, I was out one night with someone who was drinking and driving.
+It all took a turn in 2011, when a few weeks after my perpetrator’s sentencing hearing, I was out one night with someone who was drinking and driving.
 (I always say this was a good indication of being at one of my lowest points in life.)
 After he was pulled over and arrested, the police officers tried to pull me out of the passenger's seat to give me a ride home.
 However, in my impaired state, I had a flashback of the night of my assault, of a strange man touching me in a car.
-I snapped, as my nervous system violently went into a trauma reenactment, desperate to complete the threat response cycle of Fight that was incomplete from the initial assault.
+I snapped, as my nervous system violently went into a trauma reenactment, desperate to complete the threat response cycle of fight that was incomplete from the initial assault.

-This chapter of my story provides the perfect example that when our nervous system is left trapped in survival, protective states can create Stuck Personality Types that aren’t inherent to who we are:
+This chapter of my story provides the perfect example that when our nervous system is left trapped in survival, protective states can create stuck personality types that aren’t inherent to who we are:

-1. FIGHT: the angry one
+1. FIGHT: The angry one

-2. FLIGHT: the overachiever or anxious worrier
+2. FLIGHT: The overachiever or anxious worrier

-3. FREEZE: the “lazy” introvert
+3. FREEZE: The “lazy” introvert

-4. FAWN: the people-pleaser
+4. FAWN: The people-pleaser

-Through a body-first approach of healing the nervous system and releasing the chronic stress energy (adrenaline and cortisol) that has become stuck and stored in the body, we can easily come back to the restored, regulated and authentic versions of ourselves.
+Through a body-first approach of healing the nervous system and releasing the chronic stress energy (adrenaline and cortisol) that has become stuck and stored in the body, we can easily come back to the restored, regulated, and authentic versions of ourselves.

-Slow, Gentle and Present Self-Healing
+Slow, Gentle, and Present Self-Healing

-Somatic Experiencing isn’t fixated on the past.
+Somatic Experiencing® isn’t fixated on the past.
 It focuses more on how that traumatic event or experience is impacting you today in the present.
 That’s because trauma isn’t found in the event, but in the nervous system.
 Now, this doesn’t mean that we minimize or avoid pain, because we know that avoiding isn’t the same thing as healing.
 Instead, we equip you with somatic tools to welcome in and process the discomfort in a tolerable way.
 We validate and create a greater capacity within your nervous system to be with your trauma.
 We’re ultimately aiding your nervous system in becoming more resilient, which will help you to not just heal, but also better manage stress and challenges in your everyday life.

 Once learned, these somatic practices can be done on your own, without having to rely on years of costly assistance by a medical professional.
 It’s true, you get to harness your innate tools from within, so that you can self-heal in the ways your body was built to.
 These are small and convenient practices, easily woven into your everyday life, that can give you profound relief.
 And, over time, the cumulative effect will create greater resilience in your nervous system’s natural ability to move through activation.

 This modality of healing proves to us that treating trauma does not mean you have to be curled up in a ball in your therapist’s office, sobbing in agonizing pain as you are told to relive your traumatic situation over and over again to “get over it.”
-Somatic Experiencing is quite the opposite—it is gentle and should never be overwhelming.
+Somatic Experiencing® is quite the opposite—it is gentle and should never be overwhelming.

 If you'd like to experience this inner transformation first-hand in the Body-First Healing Program, I invite you to apply for the program here.